SpaceX Starship SN9 high altitude test flight still on deck for Tuesday

 In response to a request for comment, an FAA spokesperson said: "We will continue working with SpaceX to resolve outstanding safety issues before we approve the next test flight."

-On Friday morning, the scene began to repeat when residents of nearby Boca Chica Village were evacuated in hopes that the FAA was ready to give the green light.
-But shortly thereafter residents learned there would be no test launch Friday and it was safe to return home.
+On Friday morning, the scene began to repeat when residents of nearby Boca Chica Village were evacuated in hopes the FAA was ready to give the green light.
+But shortly thereafter, residents learned there would be no test launch Friday and it was safe to return home.

 Then the drama deepened Friday evening when the Verge reported that SpaceX had violated its launch license from the FAA for the December test flight of SN8.
 The predecessor to SN9 launched from Boca Chica, reached approximately the same altitude where commercial jets do much of their cruising and then oriented itself for a landing.
 But alas, SN8 came in too fast and met a spectacular and explosive end.